accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 ---

 # Page: software/projects/archi/project2.html
 ## Interactive Walkthrough Guide for ArchViz Projects in Unreal Engine.
+(Unreal Archviz)

 ### Project Summary
-This guide provides a step-by-step walkthrough for creating fully interactive architectural visualizations in Unreal Engine.
+This guide provides a step-by-step walkthrough for creating fully interactive architectural visualizations in Unreal Engine (Unreal Archviz).
 It focuses on building responsive UI menus to control elements within the scene, such as switching materials, controlling lights, and displaying media.

 ### Q&A Snapshot
 *   **Q: What does this guide teach?**